-Between 2001 and 2010, the number of road deaths in the EU decreased by 43%, and between 2010 and 2018 by another 21%.
-However, 25,100 people still lost their lives on EU roads in 2018 and about 135,000 were seriously injured.
+Between 2001 and 2010, the number of road deaths in the EU decreased by 43%, and between 2010 and 2018 by a further 21%.
+Recent data for 2019-2020 shows a 17% decrease in road deaths.
+However, in 2020, there were still 42 road deaths per million inhabitants of the EU (Source: ETSC).
 This is an unacceptable and unnecessary human and social price to pay for mobility.
 The yearly cost of road crashes in the EU has been estimated in a new study to be around EUR 280 billion, equivalent to about 2% of GDP5.
 Almost half of road victims are vulnerable road users, 25 % were on two-wheels (14 % motorcyclists, 8 % cyclists and 3 % moped riders) and 21 % were pedestrians.
 The breakdown of fatalities also shows that 8 % occurred on motorways, 37 % in urban areas and 55 % on rural roads.
 Road deaths and injuries are predictable and preventable.
 Head-on fatalities occur on undivided roads.
 Run-off road fatalities occur where the roadsides are unforgiving.
 Pedestrian fatalities occur where sidewalks are missing, safe crossing facilities don’t exist or speeds are inappropriate.

 EU and Global Alignment

 In May 2018, within the context of the third and last ‘mobility package’, the Commission presented a common framework for road safety for the 2021-2030 period, recalling the EU’s long-term goal of moving as close as possible to zero fatalities in road transport by 2050 (‘Vision Zero’).